Monishachandru/My-Notes/README.md

    cd notes-app

 3. **Open the index.html file in your browser.**
--No server setup required — everything runs directly in the browser.
+- No server setup required — everything runs directly in the browser.